-The popularity of mushrooms is expected to increase due to their low fat and cholesterol content, high nutrient content, and potential to support immunity and prevent certain diseases.
-Health consciousness is on the rise, so the industry is expected to grow at a healthy rate.
+Current data for mushroom production is difficult to find, but the USDA showed the volume of mushroom sales in 2021 totaled 758 million pounds and $1.06 billion in sales.
+The popularity of mushrooms is expected to increase due to their low fat and cholesterol content, high vitamin and nutrient content, and potential to support immunity and prevent certain diseases.

 If you’re thinking about starting a mushroom farm, it’s important to do your research first.
 Here is a checklist to help you get started.

-After coming up with the idea, the next step in starting your mushroom farm should be to write a business plan.
-The business plan will make you focus on some important aspects of the business, such as who your customers are, how you plan to reach them, projecting sales and expenses, your value proposition to use for marketing, and more.
+After researching the market, the next step in starting your mushroom farm should be to write a business plan.
+The business plan will make you focus on some important aspects of the business, such as who your customers are, how you plan to reach them, projecting sales and expenses, and more.
 You’ll also need to do some research to calculate exactly what your startup expenses will be and what your ongoing expenses will be.

 Not only will a bank require you to have a business plan if you need financing, but multiple studies have shown that having a good business plan increases the odds of starting a successful business.
 Writing the plan helps you think through all the aspects of the business and then serves as a guide as you begin.